GreatApo/MiNote3-Camera2API-fix/README.md

 - Sound Stereo Record; HEVC Fix
 - Additional Features Activated in Device Features

-## Instalation
+## Installation
-0. Back up these files (or do a full backup):
+0. Back up /system/ files (or do a full backup)

-(On Android 8.1)
-- /system/etc/permissions/android.hardware.camera.full.xml
-- /system/etc/permissions/android.hardware.camera.raw.xml
-- /system/vendor/lib/libmmcamera_jason_s5k3p8sp_sunny.so
-- /system/vendor/lib/hw/camera.sdm660.so
-- /system/build.prop

-(On Android 9.0)
-- /system/etc/device_features/jason.xml
-- /system/vendor/etc/mixer_paths.xml
-- /system/vendor/etc/media_profiles.xml
-- /system/vendor/etc/media_profiles_vendor.xml
-- /system/vendor/etc/camera/jason_imx386_ofilm_chromatix.xml
-- /system/vendor/etc/camera/jason_imx386_semco_chromatix.xml
-- /system/vendor/etc/camera/jason_s5k3m3_ofilm_chromatix.xml
-- /system/vendor/etc/camera/jason_s5k3m3_semco_chromatix.xml
-- /system/vendor/etc/camera/jason_s5k3p8sp_sunny_chromatix.xml
-- /system/vendor/etc/camera/s5k3m3sm_chromatix.xml
-- /system/vendor/etc/camera/s5k3p8sp_chromatix.xml
-- /system/vendor/etc/permissions/android.hardware.camera.ar.xml
-- /system/vendor/etc/permissions/android.hardware.camera.full.xml
-- /system/vendor/etc/permissions/android.hardware.camera.raw.xml
-- /system/vendor/lib/libmmcamera_jason_s5k3p8sp_sunny.so
-- /system/build.prop
-1. Flash your new rom or update
+1. Flash your new ROM or update
 2. Boot to your system
 3. Reboot into recovery
 4. Flash this zip form TWRP

 ## Revert
-If something doesn't work, restore your backuped files (do not forget to also add permissions) or dirty flash (flash over) your new rom/update from TWRP again.
+If something doesn't work, restore your backup files (do not forget to also add permissions) or dirty flash (flash over) your new ROM/update from TWRP again.

 ## Custom build.prop options
 If you want to add some more options in your buid.prop, you can add them in file "/tmp/update-build.prop", and they will be included in your buid.prop after flashing it.